Haugen/personal-website/src/content/html-css/organizing.md

 ### Order

-In general, the order that we place our CSS selectors matter.
-In most cases, the browser will pick value of the **last** occurrence of a property.
-This means that the CSS you write further down in your CSS file will _override_ CSS you write further up in the CSS file.
+In general, the order that we place our CSS selectors in matter.
+In most cases, the browser will pick the value of the **last** occurrence of a property.
+This means that the CSS you write further down in your file will _override_ CSS you write further up in the file.

 ### Specificity

 Just like with everything in life, the reality is a bit more complicated.
 Other than order, the browser also takes into account how _specific_ a selector is.
 The most important thing to keep in mind here are

-1. class selectors are more specific than element selectors.
+1. `class` selectors are more specific than element selectors.
 1. The more you "nest" your selector, the more specific it gets.

-Looking at our example above again, is our `<h2>` tag blue or red?
+Considering our example above again, is our `<h2>` blue or red?
 Looking at the order, we might thing it will be red.
 But since the `.demo` selector is more specific than the `h2` selector, the element will in this case be blue.

 ### Another Example